We moved to Lisbon in 2019 after three years of nomadic life. Discover 10 things we love about living in Portugal as well as six things we don’t.

 We initially considered living in Porto for many reasons including the city’s epic beauty and its never-ending supply of port wine.
 However, we ultimately decided to live in Lisbon.

 While we love living in the center of Portugal’s vibrant capital, others may prefer living by the beach or on a farm.
 We’re city people and Lisbon is the country’s largest metropolitan region with a relatively vast selection of international cuisine and a formidable international airport.
 At the end of the day, Lisbon checked more of our boxes than any other Portuguese city.

-→ Read more about why we moved to Lisbon
+Read more about why we moved to Lisbon.

-10 Things We Love About Living in Portugal
+10 Things We Love About Living In Portugal

 Read on to discover our favorite aspects about expat life in Portugal in general and living in Lisbon in particular:

 We love eating in Portugal.
 We love the food at restaurants, in markets and what we cook at home.
-We love chowing down on traditional bacalhau (cod) dishes at tascas (taverns) as much as we love dining at fancy Michelin-starred restaurant like Belcanto.
+We love chowing down on traditional bacalhau (cod) dishes at tascas (taverns) as much as we love dining at fancy Michelin-starred restaurants like Belcanto.
 We love the omnipresent desserts that go way beyond pasteis de nata.
 We love it all.

 Located in southern Europe, Portugal has a wealth of excellent cured meats and cheeses that have been produced for millenia, a lifestyle in which daily fresh bread is a way of life and a cooking culture filled with traditional dishes passed down through generations.

 It’s also one of Europe’s great agricultural centers with an array of incredible fruits and vegetables that come and go with the seasons.